Can you guess the average cost of car insurance?

 How did we get this number?
 We used data from the National Association of Insurance Commissioners (NAIC) and simply divided the total amount of car insurance paid in a state by the number of drivers.
 A little simplistic but it works!

-While there are so many factors determining how much you’ll pay for your coverage, your premium may look nothing like the average, but it’s still an interesting statistic to know because if you pay more, you want to know why.
+While there are so many factors determining how much you’ll pay for your coverage, such as which car insurance company you go with, your premium may look nothing like the average, but it’s still an interesting statistic to know because if you pay more, you want to know why.

 We’re going to look at averages in this article, but we’re also going to look at the specific factors that will affect the premium you’ll pay for your policy.